Godwin-Chacko/London-e-commerce-analysis/README.md

  **Returns**
-  - Christmas and holiday décor accounts for an average of 40% of product sales, but it represents 80% of returns, even when excluding December and January, during which this category makes up 97% of all returns.
+  - Christmas and holiday décor accounts for 40% of orders across all years, but it represents **80% of returns**, even when excluding December and January, during which this **category makes up 97% of all returns**.